Devi Khajishvili

-Devi Khajishvili (Georgian: დევი ხაჯიშვილი) also known as Devi K. is a Georgian actor, musician and model born in Batumi, Georgia on 9 January 1991.
+Devi Khajishvili (დევი ხაჯიშვილი; born 1991), also known as Devi K., is a Georgian-American actor and musician, and a doctoral candidate in history specializing in Soviet Studies.
+He is a Fulbright-Hays DDRA Fellow.

 Early life and career

-Khajishvili was born to the family of Nodar Khajishvili, the president of the World Shotokan Karate-Do Federation in Georgia and Nana Khajishvili a piano teacher.
+Khajishvili was born to Nodar Khajishvili, president of the World Shotokan Karate-Do Federation in Georgia, and Nana Khajishvili a piano teacher.
 He is of Georgian descent from his paternal side and Russian, Ukrainian, Spanish and Iranian from his maternal grandparents.
-Since he was six years old, he trained in Shotokan Karate under his father's mentorship, and later after competing in numerous national and international tournaments, became a two time World Champion.
-In his late teens, he was recruited by the national Shotokan Karate Team composed of top athletes who traveled the world competing and representing their country.
+He began training in Shotokan Karate at age 6 under his father's guidance, and later competed in national and international tournaments.
+He became a two-time World Champion and was selected for Georgia’s national Shotokan Karate Team.
 In 2008, he was the youngest person included in a list of the most successful athletes of Georgia.

 In 2023, he defended his fifth-degree black belt in an examination conducted by Sensei Kasuya Hitoshi, President of the World Shotokan Karate-Do Federation (WSKF).

 Education

 In 2014, Khajishvili graduated from Texas Tech University with a Bachelors in Political Science and moved to Washington D.C. to work for Congressman Beto O'Rourke.
-While working in Rep. Beto O’Rourke’s office, Devi Khajishvili built ties with multiple high-ranking government officials of his native country, like the former Prime Minister of Georgia Irakli Garibashvili, former Georgian Ambassador to the United States Archil Gegeshidze, and the founder of the Georgian Labour Party Shalva Natelashvili.
+While working in Rep. Beto O’Rourke’s office, Khajishvili met with visiting Georgian officials, like the former Prime Minister of Georgia Irakli Garibashvili, former Georgian Ambassador to the United States Archil Gegeshidze, and the founder of the Georgian Labour Party Shalva Natelashvili.

-Khajishvili then pursued Master of Science in International Affairs and worked as a teaching assistant for undergraduate courses in Public Policy.
-In 2024, as a PhD candidate in History at Texas Tech University, Khajishvili was awarded the prestigious Fulbright-Hays DDRA Fellowship, funded by the U.S. Department of Education, to support one year of research in Georgia.
-His research focuses on Georgia’s tea history during the Soviet era and its role in shaping the country’s post-Soviet identity.
+Khajishvili then pursued Master of Science in International Affairs.
+In 2024, as a PhD candidate in History at Texas Tech University, Khajishvili was awarded a Fulbright-Hays DDRA Fellowship, funded by the U.S. Department of Education, to support one year of research in Georgia.
+His research examines Soviet-era Georgian tea production, tracing how commodity culture shaped consumer identity in the USSR.
+He discussed this research in a Georgian-language episode of the MISMINE podcast series Aktualuri Istoria (Topical History) in the episode “Chineli katsi da kartuli chai” (“The Chinese Man and Georgian Tea”).

 Khajishvili speaks five languages; Georgian, Russian, French, Spanish and English.